Specialist Wound Management

-In the care of chronic wounds like those that don’t heal due to physiological factors etc, our surgeons take a more comprehensive approach, investigating the root cause of infections, checking blood sugar levels and blood circulation, nutritional and medicinal intake.
-This helps to manage wounds by managing the optimal functioning of the body so it provides all that it needs to heal the wound, naturally (and to check recurrence) and with the help of timely and accurate infection control and wound care.
+In the care of chronic wounds, our surgeons take a more comprehensive approach, investigating the root cause of infections, and ensuring optimum blood sugar levels, blood circulation, nutritional and medicinal intake.
+This helps in healing by providing all that is necessary to naturally heal, and prevent recurrence.

-With immediate medical intervention and wound care our doctors draw up a therapy plan, helping you maintain control of blood sugar levels and ensuring you get adequate nutrition and to help the healing.
+Along with immediate medical intervention and wound care, our doctors draw up a therapy plan, to help you control blood sugar levels.

-A high percentage of leg wounds are caused by venous leg ulcers.
-These thed to appear as uncontrolled swelling in the legs which get filled up with liquid.
-Blood flow back up the legs is poor, so they swell leaving the legs feeling heavy.
+A high percentage of leg wounds are caused by poor blood flow in the legs, leading to uncontrolled swelling.
 The skin around the area may also harden and get discoloured.